 Museum of Science and Technology (Technisches Museum Wien)

-My personal favourite, and another great choice for families is the Vienna Technical Museum in the 14th district, close to Schönbrunn Palace.
+My personal favourite, and another great choice for families is the Vienna Technical Museum in the 14th district, very close to Schönbrunn Palace.
 It has plenty of transport related exhibits from old steam trains, airplanes, as well as games and play areas for little ones to charge around in.
 There’s more than enough here to keep Mums and Dads entertained too.
 If your kids even remotely like trains and other vehicles, they’ll love this museum.
 Book tickets here.

-Wien Museum
+Wien Museum (Vienna Museum)

 The newly renovated Wien Museum (Vienna Museum) located at Karlsplatz, features an exhibition about life in 1920’s and 30’s Vienna in the build-up to Austria’s ‘Anschluss’ with Nazi Germany.
 This self-effacing portrayal of how many Austrians welcomed Hitler into the city is essential for anyone seeking a deeper understanding of the city’s complex history.
 Admission is free.